Brutal Honesty about Restoration Costs

 I get e-mails and phone calls all the time asking, “How much will it cost to restore my Triumph?”
 Normally this is either preceded or followed by a comment that they want it “highest quality and 100% like brand-spanking-new”.
 The second part is easy, because we naturally gravitate toward the highest levels of quality and workmanship.
 It’s the “How much?” question that’s the hard part.

 Another reason for restoring a car is that some folks just need a hobby, and they get a huge amount of enjoyment from the process, whether they’re rolling up their sleeves and getting their hands dirty or just making decisions and writing checks.
 Plenty of cars are restored because they have a special meaning, such as being a part of the family for years or being just like the one they owned (or wanted) way back when.
+The market value when completed is irrelevant, because the car will not be for sale once the owner can drive it and enjoy it again.
 Maybe they have a burning desire for a special color combination that they’ve given up hope of ever finding, and some just have a soft spot in their heart for old cars that have suffered from abuse and neglect.
 Whatever the reasons someone may have for restoring a car, breaking even or making a quick profit at the end of the journey should never be one of them.
 It's exactly the same as remodeling a house.
 We all know that it's unrealistic to expect that we'll get a dollar for dollar return on our investment, but we do it anyway because it makes us happy.
 It's the same thing when purchasing a new car, furniture, or season tickets to a sports team.
-No one ever expects to get a return on the expenditure of discretionary funds, but they spend them anyway because it makes them happy.
-When restoring a car, just like remodeling your home or buying most anything else in life, do it because it will make you happy, not for what it will be "worth" to someone else.
-The only return that really matters in the end is what it's worth to you!
+No one ever expects to get a return on the expenditure of discretionary funds, but they spend the money anyway because it makes them happy.
+When restoring a car, just like remodeling your home or buying most anything else in life, you do it because it will make you happy, not for what it will be "worth" to someone else.
+The only value that really matters in the end is what it's worth to you!

 At this point, I hope we can all agree that a complete restoration is going to be expensive, which brings us back to the “How much?” question.
 I wish I had a crystal ball to answer that question for you, but the truth is that even if the car was sitting in my shop and available for close examination, there’s no way I can accurately estimate a final cost for anyone, my own cars included.
 While these cars all started out the same, and will be the same again after a quality restoration, each one has been driven down a different road to here and now.
 While we are experts in restoring Triumphs, the cost required to restore your car cannot be directly linked to any of our previous projects because every car is different at the start of the process.
 Some have been treated well, but most have been abused, received poor maintenance, and suffered from years of neglect and bodged repairs.